Skip to content

 • Resizing effects:

-• Breakpoint preview resizes containers but does not simulate the behavior of the entire viewport.
+• Breakpoint preview resizes containers but does not simulate the entire viewport behavior.
 This can impact layouts that rely on viewport-relative units like vw and vh.

 css